 To reach this understanding, the dissertation focuses on the attitudes of Israeli football fans.
 Some key factors that affect the clubs’ economics are examined via an understanding of the fans’ attitudinal constructs.
 In particular, three factors are studied: audience size, the fans’ money and time spending habits, and their loyalty; additionally, demographic information is analysed.
 Another important factor that influences fan attitudes and club economics in Israeli football which must be taken into account here is violence in sports.
 Just like other social factors, e.g., ethnic or religious identities, the presence of violence is expected to have an effect on the economic aspect of fan attitude; hence the importance of studying this factor.

 Most studies about attitude focus on cognitive and affective constructs (Maio & Haddock, 2010), as these have been shown to be reliable predictors of attitudes (e.g., Chowdhury & Salam, 2017; Perugini, 2005; van Giesen et al., 2015; Trendel & Werle, 2016; Breckler 1984; Breckler & Berman 1991; Breckler & Wiggins, 1989, 1991).
 Moreover, since "there is abundant evidence that evaluative implications of cognitive, affective, and/or behavioural information are positively correlated" (Maio & Haddock, 2014, p.
-37), we can assume that the influence of behaviour on attitude is similar to that of cognitive and affective factors.
+37), we can assume that behavioural factors generally influence attitude in the same direction as cognitive and affective factors do.
 In this study, more emphasis was put on understanding cognitive and affective constructs than behaviour one.

 Contribution to Science